morosanmihail/HA-LondonTfL/README.md

 Sensor state is the next train departure time from the given station and platform (if set).
 Attributes contain up to `max` departures.

+You can add integration via the Integrations menu by searching for `London TfL`.

+Alternatively, you can set it up manually in your `configuration.yaml`.

 Demo configuration:

 ```